 If you don’t have the time to exfoliate your lips with a sugar scrub on a regular basis, you can even exfoliate your lips with a clean toothbrush!

-After scrubbing your lips, lock in the moisture with a lip balm that contains naturally hydrating ingredients such as coconut oil, beeswax, shea butter, cocoa butter or olive oil.
-Avoid lip balms that contain ingredients like petroleum jelly, mineral oil, phenol and artificial colors and dyes since they can do more harm than good.
+By locking in the moisture with a lip balm that contains naturally hydrating ingredients such as coconut oil, beeswax, shea butter, cocoa butter or olive oil, you can ensure maximum hydration without any irritating ingredients.
+Avoid lip balms that contain ingredients like petroleum jelly, mineral oil, phenol, and artificial colors and dyes since they can do more harm than good.

-After applying a thin layer of lip balm, top your luscious lips with our Extraordinary Face Oil for healing/sensitive skin or anti-aging skin.
-Both formulas can also be used on your face to lock in moisture throughout the day.
+After applying a thin layer of lip balm, maximize your results by topping off your luscious lips with our Extraordinary Face Oil for healing/sensitive skin or anti-aging skin.
+Both versatile formulas can also be used on your face to lock in moisture throughout the day.

 Our Extraordinary Face Oil for healing/sensitive skin contains calming ingredients such as chamomile, lavender, and gorgonian to provide gentle, lasting hydration.
 Our formula for anti-aging contains pure rose and jasmine to soothe skin, improve discoloration and boost elasticity and suppleness.